 This is an excerpt from FightFit by Martin McKenzieS & tefanie Kirchner.

-Learn more punches and how to integrate them into your workout in Total Knockout Fitness.
+Learn more about how footwork impacts your fitness level in Total Knockout Fitness.